materiaraiding/materiaraiding-old/tea.md

 ### Enrage

 Perfect Alexander begins casting **Temporal Prison** which is his enrage.
 During this long enrage cast, Perfect Alexander will gradually imprison each player in a time jail, essentially killing them.
-Notice how in the arena (image below), there's 7 circles.
+Notice how in the arena (image below), there are 7 circles.

 ![image](https://github.com/nozzyxx/materiaraiding/assets/160133948/3c4d3553-2f42-4656-9f95-9be5180b2b79)